citusdata/citus/src/test/regress/mitmscripts/README.md

 Automated Failure testing
 =========================

 Automated Failure Testing works by inserting a network proxy (mitmproxy) between the Citus coordinator and one of the workers (connections to the other worker are left unchanged).
 The proxy is configurable, and sits on a fifo waiting for commands.
 When it receives a command over the fifo it reconfigures itself and sends back response.
 Regression tests which use automated failure testing communicate with mitmproxy by running special UDFs which talk to said fifo.
-The tests send commands such as "fail any connection which contain the string `COMMIT`" and then run SQL queries and assert that thecoordinator has reasonable behavior when the specified failures occur.
+The tests send commands such as "fail any connection which contain the string `COMMIT`" and then run SQL queries and assert that the coordinator has reasonable behavior when the specified failures occur.

 **Table of Contents**